ziruihao/fancy-css-workshop/README.md

 1. Here we'll be working in `<div class="hidden-message-section">` where you'll be adding your special flitz message!
 This page contains two other `<div>` containers: slider and slides that take care of the hidden message

-2. Add in your text for the hidden message where it says "Add Text Here", and then paste this piece of code inside `<div  class="slides">`.
+2. In `index.html`, add in your customized question for the hidden message where it says "Add Text Here", and then paste this piece of code inside `<div  class="slides">`.
 ```html
 	<div  id="slide-1">
 	<p>Scroll Left</p>